JCLOS305/Travelers-Wish-List/README.md

 MIT License

-Copyright (c) 2022 Jeancarlos , Wilmer.
+Copyright (c) 2022 JeanCarlos , Wilmer.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal